AbdoBajaman/AbdoBajaman/README.md

 - Contributing to open-source projects

 ## 🌱 I’m currently learning:
-- RESTful API Design using c# and asp.net core.
+- RESTful API Design using c# and asp.net core + php laravel.
 - Advanced Laravel techniques and optimization strategies
 - React JavaScript framework to complement my PHP skills
 - Best practices in API development and integration, with a focus on ASP.NET Core.